AmolDhawle/DOM-Assignment-Internshala/README.md

 - CSS
 - JavaScript

-## Setup
+## Setup Instructions

 To run this project locally, follow these steps:

-1. Clone this repository to your local machine.
+1. Clone the repository: `git clone https://github.com/AmolDhawle/DOM-Assignment-Internshala.git`

+2. Navigate to the project directory: `cd DOM-Assignment-Internshala`

-2. Open the `index.html` file in your web browser.
+3. Open the `index.html` file in your preferred web browser.

 ## Usage